 She has made the trip from Kansas twice more since, most recently in 2019 for the Danny Thomas — St. Jude Society event held for supporters, like Linn Ann, who have left St. Jude in their estate plans.
 Among the speakers was Dwight Tosh, patient No. 17 at St. Jude, admitted in April of 1962, two months after St. Jude opened and three months after Linn Ann’s sister died of leukemia.

 “Hearing him, it brought back a lot of memories for me,” Linn Ann says.
 “Those reactions from people in his town, being scared to let him play with their kids, I related to that.”

 But it was her first trip on that July day in 2006, to the specialty children’s hospital her piggy bank helped build, that remains most special.
-When she returned to Kansas, she submitted a piece about the trip to the Hays Daily News, which ran it as a Local Voices column.
+When she returned to Kansas, she submitted a piece about the trip to the local newspaper, The Hays Daily News, which ran it as a Local Voices column.